kidisty/Pymaceuticals/README.md

 -Using Matplotlib, a box and whisker plot of the final tumor volume for all four treatment regimens were generated and any potential outliers in the plot were highlighted by changing their color and style.

+-A line plot of time point versus tumor volume for a single mouse treated with Capomulin.

+-A scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen.

+-Calculation of the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
+Plot of the linear regression model on top of the previous scatter plot.